-Reb Beni came to Temple Beth Rishon from Temple Shaaray Tefila in New York City.
+The rabbi came to Temple Beth Rishon from Temple Shaaray Tefila in New York City.
 Half-Argentinian and half-Brazilian, he trained at the Seminario Rabinico in Buenos Aires, Argentina and was ordained by the Hebrew Union College in Los Angeles.
 He has served as rabbi, rabbinic intern, hospital chaplain, student rabbi and teacher in congregations, hospitals and nursing homes in New York, California, Montana, Ohio, Tennessee, Argentina and Brazil.
-Reb Beni is an active member of the OHALAH (Association of Rabbis for Jewish Renewal), the Reconstructionist Rabbinical Assembly and the Central Conference of American Rabbis.
-In addition, Reb Beni is a certified energy healer in the Usui Reiki lineage.
+Rabbi Beni is a member of the Central Conference of American Rabbis, the OHALAH (Association of Rabbis for Jewish Renewal), and the Reconstructionist Rabbinical Assembly.

 When not in shul, Rabbi Beni shares life with his three loves: his wife Miriam and their young sons Shai Lev and Rafael Mendel.
 At home, he enjoys strumming his guitar, cooking a nice dinner, sitting on his meditation cushion, reading or rooting for Boca Juniors, an Argentine soccer team.

 But all of this information is not enough to truly get to know him.
 The best way is to stop reading this now, pick up the phone, call the synagogue (201-891-4466) and set up a time to come have a cup of tea in his study.
 That would literally mean the world to him!